shubhamjain/whistlerr/README.md

 Although it's accurate, it may fail against significant background noise.
 [Demo here][2].

-Works in node and browsers.
+Tested in node and Chrome and Safari browser.

 How it works